Looking for a plumbing product? Search for products from PMI’s members.

 In many places across America, saving water is more than a good deed – it’s a civic duty.
 In California and other regions stricken by drought, saving water by using WaterSense toilets, showerheads and faucets has become a virtual necessity.
 It’s easy to find a product that meets your needs, or a rebate for purchasing a WaterSense product, most likely made by a member of Plumbing Manufacturers International (PMI).

 The WaterSense label assures customer satisfaction for plumbing product buyers, just as the Energy Star label assures appliance buyers.
-WaterSense products have already saved Americans more than 2 trillion gallons of water and more than $46 billion in water and energy costs.
+WaterSense products have already saved Americans more than 4.4 trillion gallons of water and more than $87 billion in water and energy expenses.
 Replacing older toilets, showerheads and faucets with WaterSense products can save billions more.

 The WaterSense label shows that the toilet, showerhead, faucet or other product has met U.S. Environmental Protection Agency (EPA) criteria for product performance while using at least 20% less water than federal water-efficiency requirements.